nicolafisherwriter/nfwdg/_notes/how the love affair with Derbyshire began.md

 ---
-Date: 10th November, 2020

-Link: derbyshire

-Tags: writing, derbyshire
+title: how the love affair with Derbyshire began
+tags: writing
 ---

-# how the love affair with Derbyshire began

 My love affair with Derbyshire began one early September weekend.
 Already Autumnal, I drove from Manchester towards Buxton with no idea that this visit would change my life.
 A work colleague had booked a stay in a converted barn in a tiny hamlet called Wormhill.
 She invited me over for the day.